ddj231/Handel/README.md

 Both the 'backbeat' chunk and the 'mykeys' chunk above play together (not one after the other).
 This behavior allows multitrack songs to be created with Handel.

+Note that each chunk has its own scope.

 # More on procedures (chunks) and their syntax